Strengthening relationships to make childbirth safer

 Helping families make informed decisions

 No woman or baby should die during childbirth.
 But in remote areas, access to healthcare can be challenging.
-Babies are frequently born at home in Timor-Leste, lacking access to medical care.
+Babies are frequently born at home in Timor-Leste, and as a result lack access to medical care.

 Liga Inan is a national health program aiming to reduce the nation's high maternal and infant mortality ratios.
 It supports Timor-Leste’s aim to improve reproductive, maternal, newborn, child and adolescent health by increasing access to antenatal, delivery and postnatal care, and family planning services.